AI Skills¶

 Managing Skills¶

 Report skills are managed from the Report tab in the Report Editor toolbar via the Skills button.
-You can link an existing global skill to the report or create a new skill scoped exclusively to that report.
+You can link an existing skill definition to the report or create a new skill scoped exclusively to that report.

 Database skills are managed from Workspace Configuration > Connections > External Databases via the Skills button on each database.
 The same link/create options apply.